 Leave extra coupons on the item at the store

 Got a few extra minutes and the weekly ad?
 Tear out the coupons and leave any you don’t use on the product at the store.
 It will save someone else a few bucks and bring a smile to their face.
 It’s like a surprise scavenger hunt where everyone wins.

-Let someone merge in front of you on the highway
+Let a car merge in front of you on the highway

 It’s pretty much a fact of life: Everyone feels at least a little self-conscious and awkward at the gym.
 After all, you’re doing really weird movements while wearing relatively little clothing!
-Give someone else encouragement and kudos for their hard work by offering a friendly smile, a thumbs up, a helping hand, or a high five.
+Give someone else encouragement and kudos for their hard work by offering a friendly smile, a thumbs up, a helping hand, or a word of encouragement.